Barbara O'Neill

-Barbara O'Neill (born 28 July 1953) is an Australian alternative health care promoter who advertises unsupported health practices described as misinformation and a risk to health and safety by the New South Wales Health Care Complaints Commission.
+Barbara O'Neill is an Australian alternative health care promoter who advertises unsupported health practices described as misinformation and a risk to health and safety by the New South Wales Health Care Complaints Commission.
 She does not have any recognised qualifications and did not finish nursing training.
 She has presented her claims at alternative medicine organisations, wellness retreats, and Seventh-day Adventist Churches.
 She is married to Michael O'Neill, the founder of the now-defunct Informed Medical Options Party, an anti-vaccination and anti-fluoride political group.

 In 2019, the Health Care Complaints Commission in New South Wales ruled that she is prohibited from providing any health-related services following several complaints from the public and health professionals.
 An investigation found that she provided dangerous advice to vulnerable patients, such as telling those with cancer to forgo prescribed chemotherapy for bicarbonate of soda, and to give infants unpasteurised goat's milk.
 The investigation found that she also did not have any qualifications in a health-related field, and that she failed to meet the expected standards of unregistered health professionals.

+In August 2026 the online newspaper Egypt Independent reported that Egypt’s Supreme Council for Media Regulation (SCMR) banned Barbara O’Neill from appearing across Egyptian media outlets.
+She was due to run an event 2 - 7 November 2026 there.

 In 2025 the Australian Skeptics awarded O'Neill the Bent Spoon award for "the perpetrator of the most preposterous piece of pseudoscientific or paranormal piffle".
-Although the she has been prohibited from providing "any health-related services in Australia ... she has continued to spruik her medical conspiracies and alternative treatments at functions overseas, which are often streamed back to Australia."
+Although she has been prohibited from providing "any health-related services in Australia ... she has continued to spruik her medical conspiracies and alternative treatments at functions overseas, which are often streamed back to Australia."